laurent-martin/podman_x86_64_on_apple_aach64/README.md

 ## Description

-This repo contains one script that makes it easy to configure `podman` to run x86_64 containers on macOS running on aarch64 (Apple Silicon, M1, ...)
+Two scripts that makes it easier to configure `podman` to run x86_64 containers on macOS running on aarch64 (Apple Silicon, M1, ...)

-The script creates a VM using `podman machine` and then edits the VM parameters.
+A VM is created using `podman machine` and then VM parameters are modified.

 By default the created VM mounts `$HOME` (i.e. `/Users/[username]`) so that containers using volumes in the user's home also have access to it (for example, for persistent storage).

+The second script overcomes a problem whereby the VM startup time is too slow for podman to wait and mount the volume.

 ## Pre-requisites